 -

-- Go to sleep earlier at night and get up later in the morning.
+- Go to sleep earlier and get up later.

 - Be active during the day.
-For example, if you’re able to exercise, you can go for a walk, do yoga, or visit the gym.
+For example, if you’re able to exercise, you could go for a walk or do yoga.

 - Relax before going to bed.
-For example, you can read a book, work on a jigsaw puzzle, listen to music, or do calming hobbies.
+For example, read a book, work on a puzzle, listen to music, or do another calming hobby.

-- Ask family and friends to help you with things like shopping, cooking, and cleaning.
-Check with your insurance company to see if they cover home care services.
+- Ask family and friends to help with chores and errands.
+Check with your health insurance company to see if they cover home care services.

-Some people have more energy when they exercise.
-Ask your doctor if you can do light exercise, such as walking, stretching, or yoga.
-Read Managing Cancer-Related Fatigue with Exercise for more information.
+- You might have more energy when you exercise.
+Ask your radiation oncologist if you can do light exercise, such as walking, biking, stretching, or yoga.
+Read Managing Cancer-Related Fatigue with Exercise to learn more.

 Follow-up appointments